Glacitecture-Studios/glacitecture-docs/content/syncra-engine/blog/post1.md

 ### Export/Import Mechanism
 The export mechanism will allow users to convert Syncra projects into formats compatible with various game engines and existing games.
 This will involve creating a set of export plugins for each target engine, ensuring that the exported levels retain their timing, note properties, and other essential information.

 The import mechanism will allow users to bring existing levels from other formats into Syncra, enabling them to take advantage of the toolkit's features and workflows.
-This will involve creating import plugins for popular formats used in rhythm games, such as osu! beatmaps and FNF levels.
+This will involve creating import plugins for popular formats used in rhythm games, such as osu!
+Beatmaps and FNF levels.